South (Play of the Week)

-"South" is a 1959 British made-for-television play written by Gerald Savory and directed by Mario Prizek.
-It stars Peter Wyngarde, Graydon Gould and Helena Hughes.
-It first aired on Play of the Week on 24 November 1959.
-The production was adapted from Sud, a 1953 play written by Julien Green.
-The British Film Institute has described 'South' as the "earliest known gay TV drama" in the United Kingdom.
+"South" is a 1959 British made-for-television play written by Gerald Savory, directed by Mario Prizek, and starring Peter Wyngarde, Graydon Gould, and Helena Hughes.
+First aired on Play of the Week on 24 November 1959, the production was adapted from Sud, a 1953 play by Julien Green.
+The British Film Institute has described "South" as the "earliest known gay TV drama" in the United Kingdom.

 Premise

 A dashing Polish Army lieutenant named Jan Wicziewsky is in exile in the United States deep South as civil war approaches.
 He is faced with the question of who he really loves: the plantation owner's angry niece, Miss Regina, or the tall, blond, rugged officer who suddenly arrives at the plantation, a handsome man called Eric MacClure.